Electrician Chicago IL | 24 Hour Licensed Residential MCC Electric

 When considering the conductor only, the electrons follow a random path, thus propagating with as much speed as possible.
 However, when an electrical field is introduced to the same conductor, the electrons no longer have a net velocity.

 At DC Voltage, the drift velocity of the electron will propagate equal to the electrical field.
 In the case of AC Voltage, the electrons show no net movement.
-The electrons only oscillate over a few micrometres.
+The electrons only oscillate over a few micrometers.

 Summing up: